 Like LASIK, PRK (Photorefractive Keratectomy) uses a cold pulsing Excimer laser to reshape the cornea.
 However, rather than creating a flap, PRK removes the surface cells of the cornea itself.
 Because all adjustments are made on the surface of the eye, the whole procedure is entirely bladeless and doesn't require the creation of flaps.
 PRK is a good option for low and moderate corrections.
 The return of vision is not as fast with PRK as with LASIK, yet long-term visual outcomes are typically equal.
 Occasionally, PRK can even be a better option than LASIK, depending on the characteristics of your eye.

-When a patient seeks a consultation for night vision problems, our board-eligible ophthalmologist surgeon, Dr. Brandon Baartman, may recommend PRK.
+When a patient seeks a consultation for night vision problems, our board-certified ophthalmologist surgeon, Dr. Brandon Baartman, may recommend PRK.
 When the cornea has become too thin for certain laser correction surgeries or unresponsive to other less invasive treatments to correct vision problems (like halos), we can offer PRK with topography.
 Results of a PRK procedure are very similar to LASIK vision correction surgeries.